Jonathan Drouin Game Preview: Avalanche vs. Coyotes

-The Colorado Avalanche, including Jonathan Drouin, are in action Saturday against the Arizona Coyotes at Ball Arena, with the puck dropping at 9:00 PM ET.
-There are prop bets for Drouin available, and here are some stats to help you with your bets.
+Jonathan Drouin will be on the ice when the Colorado Avalanche and Arizona Coyotes face off on Wednesday at Mullett Arena, beginning at 9:00 PM ET.
+Prop bets for Drouin are available, and we have information to help you make good calls.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.